someparty/someparty/source/articles/2021-10-07-the-opposite-heart.html.markdown

 With [Cluttered](https://cluttered.bandcamp.com/) on fire and [Century Egg](https://centuryegg.bandcamp.com/) resurgent, you'd think that [Matty Grace](http://mattygrace.bandcamp.com/) would have enough plates to spin.
 Ever restless, the Halifax vet recently issued a new set of downtrodden folk-punk recordings, dubbed *Dysphoria City Limits*.
 The intensely personal EP arrives following several COVID-era solo releases, including a split EP with Garbage Disposal Unit and last summer's three-song *Frayed*.
 That's not even counting Grace's output as the frustrated Ramonescore act [Modern Cynics](https://moderncynics.bandcamp.com).
 This material all follows in the wake of March 2020's *Rumination Year*, Grace's long-in-the-works solo record and her last "proper" solo release before everything went sideways.

-Last week Matty's new punk act Cluttered announced their vinyl debut, a ten-song collection titled *The First Pandemic* (just in case you forgot).
+Last week Matty's new punk act Cluttered announced their vinyl debut, a ten-song collection titled *The First Pandemic* (just in case you thought you could forget).
 It collects the material from January's self-titled effort and June's *Accidents* together as a 12", shipping out near the end of November.
 You can snag one from the group's Bandcamp page.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=4176243558/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://mattygrace.bandcamp.com/album/dysphoria-city-limits">Dysphoria City Limits by Matty Grace</a></iframe>